 MockQL - GraphQL Mock Data Generator for VS Code

-MockQL is a VS Code extension that generates realistic mock data from GraphQL schemas and operations.
-It helps both frontend developers and testing teams by providing realistic JSON mocks that can be used for development and testing.
+MockQL is a powerful VS Code extension that generates realistic mock data from GraphQL schemas and operations.
+It is designed for both frontend and GraphQL developers, providing high-quality JSON mocks for development, testing, and prototyping.

 Features